European Health Insurance Card

 Family members with citizenship from countries outside the EU/EEA or Switzerland

-• you are entitled to a European Health Insurance Card
+• You are entitled to a European Health Insurance Card.

 Family members who live in another EU/EEA country or Switzerland